GLVis/glvis-js/live/README.md

 3. Open the `Setup` menu and click the `Connect` button

    - Default host and websocket port are `localhost:8080`.
+   - You can also use `{hostname}:8080` if you are connecting from another device on your network.
    - There is a `Pause`/`Resume` button below the `Connect` button that can be used to pause the stream or, in the case that a "pause" message was sent, resume the stream.
    - Does not currently work in Safari from https://glvis.org/live (seems to require a secure websocket).